martiserra99/canvas-user-interface-docs/docs/2.elements/2.layouts/4.relative/2.layout-params/1.attach-to/attach-to.md

 - **bottom**: It defines where the bottom side of the child is attached to.
 - **left**: It defines where the left side of the child is attached to.

-Each of these properties can be `null` to define that it is not attached in this side, `"parent"` to define that it is attached to the side of its parent and an object with the following properties to define that it is attached to the side of another child:
+Each of these properties can be `null` to define that it is not attached to this side, `"parent"` to define that it is attached to the side of its parent and an object with the following properties to define that it is attached to the side of another child:

 - **side**: The side of this other child that the child is attached to.
 It can be `"top"`, `"right"`, `"bottom"` and `"left"`.
 - **child**: The id of this other child that the child is attached to.